FaustoLopez1/readme-generator/README.md

 ![alt text](https://img.shields.io/badge/Installation-red)

-The steps to use and install this project are as follow, Must use the terminal and use node index.js to run program.
+The steps to use and install this project are as follow, node js

 ![alt text](https://img.shields.io/badge/Usage-green)

-The way to use this app is, Here are some videos of a demontration of how to use this.
+The way to use this app is, run it

 ![alt text](https://img.shields.io/badge/Credits-blue)

-Here are the links to my fellow collaborators/third-party links, All you need to do is fork the repo, and you are allowed to use the code however you see fit.
+Here are the links to my fellow collaborators/third-party links, just fork it.

 ![alt text](https://img.shields.io/badge/License-green)

-MIT
 Licensed under the MIT license.